Click Here To Schedule A Consultation

 Does Botox help acne?

-Although Botox has historically been used for cosmetically improving dynamic fine lines and wrinkles, recent applications have demonstrated that Botox can be effective for reducing acne in adults, too.
-The Botox, once injected, has an affect on the oil glands in the skin.
-By reducing sebum production in the oil glands, Botox may potentially be used as a tool to help control breakouts.
+Although Botox has historically been used for cosmetically improving dynamic fine lines and wrinkles, recent applications have demonstrated that Botox can be effective in reducing acne in adults, too.
+The Botox, once injected, has an effect on the oil glands in the skin.
+Botox may be used to help control breakouts by reducing sebum production in the oil glands.
 Botox injections, however, are not the ideal treatment for acne.
 A number of in-office treatments, prescription medications, and specially formulated skincare products are available for targeting acne in a methodical and clinically proven way.
-Since there are many factors that contribute to the formation of acne, consulting with board-certified dermatologist Dr. Michele Green is the fastest and most effective way to determine the underlying cause of your acne and develop a treatment plan for managing it appropriately.
+Since many factors contribute to the formation of acne, consulting with board-certified dermatologist, Dr. Michele Green is the fastest and most effective way to determine the underlying cause of your acne and develop a treatment plan for managing it appropriately.

 What is hair botox?

 Hair Botox is not what it sounds like.
-Hair Botox has nothing to do with the injectable neurotoxin that is used for eliminating the appearance of dynamic wrinkles.
-The phrase hair Botox actually refers to a deep conditioning treatment that relies on ingredients such as antioxidants, vitamin B5, vitamin E, and collagen complex.
+Hair Botox has nothing to do with the injectable neurotoxin used to eliminate the appearance of dynamic wrinkles.
+Hair Botox refers to a deep conditioning treatment that relies on ingredients such as antioxidants, vitamin B5, vitamin E, and collagen complex.
 The treatment helps to repair damaged strands that have endured heat and stress, helping to hydrate and smooth the hair.
-Additionally, hair Botox differs from a keratin treatment in that the active ingredients are non-chemical.
+Hair Botox differs from a keratin treatment in that the active ingredients are non-chemical.

 Is Botox a filler?

-Botox is an injectable neurotoxin that is used cosmetically to eliminate the appearance of dynamic fine lines and wrinkles that form as a result of repeated facial expression.
+Botox is an injectable neurotoxin that is used cosmetically to eliminate the appearance of dynamic fine lines and wrinkles resulting from repeated facial expressions.
 Dermal fillers are a different type of cosmetic injectable that are designed to treat age-related fine lines and wrinkles, enhance facial contour and definition, and replenish volume loss.
-Both types of cosmetic injectables are suitable treatment options for patients that are interested in achieving a more youthful appearance, and can even be used in conjunction for pan-facial rejuvenation.
-Dr. Green often treats her patients with Botox injections and dermal filler treatments during the same visit.
+Both cosmetic injectables are suitable treatment options for patients interested in achieving a more youthful appearance and can even be used in conjunction with pan-facial rejuvenation.
+During the same visit, Dr. Green often treats her patients with Botox injections and dermal filler treatments.

 Do I need Botox?

 Botox is often referred to in the world of cosmetic dermatology as ‘liquid gold’ for its unique ability to rejuvenate the face and eliminate the appearance of dynamic fine lines and wrinkles.
-Individuals that have begun to notice the development of wrinkles in the forehead, glabella, and the eye area (crow’s feet) may benefit from having Botox injections.
+Individuals who have begun noticing wrinkles in the forehead, glabella, and eye area (crow’s feet) may benefit from Botox injections.
 An increasing number of men and women are also choosing to have preventative Botox injections in order to keep fine lines and wrinkles from forming in the first place.
-Additionally, Botox treatment can help relieve symptoms of medical conditions such as chronic migraine, TMJ, hyperhidrosis, cervical dystonia, and an overactive bladder, among others.
-The best way to find out if you would benefit from being treated with Botox is to consult with an expert injector and board-certified dermatologist, such as Dr. Michele Green in NYC.
+Additionally, Botox treatment can help relieve symptoms of medical conditions such as chronic migraine, TMJ, hyperhidrosis, cervical dystonia, and an overactive bladder.
+The best way to determine if you would benefit from being treated with Botox is to consult an expert injector and board-certified dermatologist, such as Dr. Michele Green in NYC.

 Yes!
-A lip flip is a cosmetic procedure that involves injecting Botox above the upper lip and into parts of the upper lip itself in order to create the appearance of a fuller, more luscious pout.
-A lip flip produces incredibly subtle enhancement and is ideal for patients who are looking to achieve the most natural looking results.
+A lip flip is a cosmetic procedure that involves injecting Botox above the upper lip and into parts of the upper lip to create a fuller, more luscious pout.
+A lip flip produces incredibly subtle enhancement and is ideal for patients who are looking to achieve the most natural-looking results.
 It takes one to two weeks for the effects to become observable after having a lip flip treatment, and the results typically last between two to three months.
 Although Botox usually lasts 4-6 months in other treatment areas, the effects of the lip flip fade more quickly due to the increased amount of movement in this area of the face.
-Patients looking for additional lip volume may benefit from subsequent treatment with a hyaluronic acid dermal lip filler.
-When you consult with Dr. Michele Green in NYC for your lip augmentation treatment, you’ll have the opportunity to discuss with her in depth regarding your unique skin concerns and overall aesthetic goals.
+Patients looking for additional lip volume may benefit from subsequent hyaluronic acid dermal lip filler treatment.
+When you consult with Dr. Michele Green in NYC for your lip augmentation treatment, you can discuss your unique skin concerns and overall aesthetic goals with her.
 She will then work with you to develop a personalized treatment plan that caters best to your needs, whether it be a lip flip with Botox injections, lip filler treatment, or a combination of the two.

 Is Botox for lips?

 Botox can be safely injected around the upper lip in order to provide a ‘lip flip’, described in detail in the previous section.
 Dermal fillers composed of a substance called hyaluronic acid are the ideal product for enhancing lip volume and definition.
-Hyaluronic acid is a substance that can naturally be found in the skin and supplies it with essential hydration as well as a youthful suppleness.
-When hyaluronic acid is injected into the lips, it binds with water and provides a natural-looking, beautiful lip enhancement.
-Some of the most common hyaluronic acid dermal filler products for lip augmentation include Juvederm and Restylane products.
+Hyaluronic acid is a substance that can naturally be found in the skin and supplies it with essential hydration as well as youthful suppleness.
+When injected into the lips, hyaluronic acid binds with water and provides a natural-looking, beautiful lip enhancement.
+Juvederm and Restylane products are some of the most common hyaluronic acid dermal filler products for lip augmentation.
 Both are excellent choices for creating a fuller, more defined lip.
-When you consult with Dr. Green for your lip augmentation treatment, she will work with you to determine which dermal filler product is best suited to achieving your ideal cosmetic results.
+When you consult with Dr. Green for your lip augmentation treatment, she will work with you to determine which dermal filler product best suits your ideal cosmetic results.

 Is Xeomin botox?